New speakers are being confirmed daily. Please check back often to see the latest additions to the OSCON program.

 Before joining Microsoft, Hey served as director of the U.K.‘s e-Science Initiative, managing the government’s efforts to provide scientists and researchers with access to...
 Read More.

 Benjamin Mako Hill is a technology and intellectual property researcher, activist, and consultant.
-He is currently a Senior Researcher at the MIT Sloan School of Management, a Fellow at the MIT Center for Future Civic Media, and an adviser and contractor for the One Laptop per Child project.
+He is currently a Senior Researcher at the MIT Sloan School of Management, a Fellow at the MIT Center for Future Civic Media, and an adviser for the One Laptop per Child project.
 He has been an leader, developer, and contributor to the Free and Open Source Software community for more than a decade as part of the Debian and Ubuntu projects.
 He is the author of several best-selling technical books, and a member of the Free Software Foundation board of directors.
 Hill has a Masters degree from the MIT Media Lab.

 Darren Hoch has been teaching and consulting on Linux in government, academic and corporate settings since 1999.
 He currently works for StrongMail Systems in Redwood City, CA as the Director of Professional Services.
 His primary role at StrongMail is to build products and service offerings based off the Linux platform.
 Prior to StrongMail, Darren worked for both Sun Microsystems and Accenture as a technical consultant and trainer.
 He wrote the course “Enterprise Intrusion Analysis” for Sun and a portion of the “Sun Certified Security Administrator Exam”.
 While contributing multiple whitepapers to the open source movement, he speaks frequently at UNIX groups and conferences.
 Darren lives in Tulsa, OK with his wife Aleta and their two boys Paul and Scott.